nicklockwood/HRCoder/README.md

 ARC Compatibility
 ------------------

-HRCoder is compatible with both ARC and non-ARC compile targets.
+As of version 1.3, HRCoder requires ARC.
+If you wish to use HRCoder in a non-ARC project, just add the -fobjc-arc compiler flag to the HRCoder.m class file.
+To do this, go to the Build Phases tab in your target settings, open the Compile Sources group, double-click HRCoder.m in the list and type -fobjc-arc into the popover.

+If you wish to convert your whole project to ARC, comment out the #error line in HRCoder.m, then run the Edit > Refactor > Convert to Objective-C ARC... tool in Xcode and make sure all files that you wish to use ARC for (including HRCoder.m) are checked.

 Thread Safety
 --------------

-It is not safe to access a single HRCoder instance from multiple threads concurrently, hower using the HRCoder class methods to encode and decode objects is completely thread safe.
+It is not safe to access a single HRCoder instance from multiple threads concurrently, hower using the HRCoder class methods to encode and decode objects is completely thread-safe.

 Installation